Henry Loeb

 Henry Loeb III (December 9, 1920 – September 8, 1992) was an American politician of the Democratic Party, who was mayor of Memphis, Tennessee, for two separate terms in the 1960s, from 1960 through 1963, and 1968 through 1971.
 He gained national notoriety in his second term for his role in opposing the demands of striking sanitation workers in early 1968.
-A segregationist, he opposed civil rights for African Americans and promoted white supremacy, continuing former Memphis mayor and political boss E. H. Crump's legacy.
+A segregationist, he opposed civil rights for African Americans and, instead, carried on the legacy of former Memphis mayor and political boss E. H. Crump.

 Background

 Loeb's paternal grandparents were Jewish Germans who migrated from Germany to Memphis in the 1860s.
-His father was Jewish and his mother Irish Catholic.
+His mother and father were both Jewish.
 His grandfather, Henry Loeb, founded Loeb's Laundry.
 Loeb III attended Phillips Academy and Brown University.
 He then became a lieutenant in the navy and served on a patrol boat in World War II.
 After the war, he gained popularity with the white middle class through appeals to his military service and through opposition to communism.

 Loeb was Memphis's Public Works commissioner from 1956 to 1960.
 In 1959, he called for a "white unity" electoral ticket to oppose the increasingly-organized black vote in Memphis.
 He was re-elected to a second term in November 1967.
 Loeb converted to Episcopalianism immediately after he started his second term as mayor of Memphis on New Year's Day, 1968.